0chain/zwalletcli/README.md

 ### Staking on miners and sharders

-Miner smart contract allows staking on the miner and sharder nodes.
+[Miner smart contract](https://github.com/0chain/0chain/blob/master/code/go/0chain.net/smartcontract/minersc/READEME.md) allows staking on the miner and sharder nodes.

 The maximum number of stake pools per node is limited to the number of delegates allowed.

-To find out the number of delegates and also what is the minimum and maximum tokens that can be staked, query the config.
+To find out the number of delegates and the minimum and maximum tokens allowed, query the staking config.

 #### Getting the staking config - `mn-config`